 Billing and Insurance

 Our first priority is to provide the highest level of care to our patients.
-In a time when insurance coverage is difficult to navigate, we have a dedicated Finance and Insurance Coordinator at each of our offices.
-These coordinators guide our families/patients through the health insurance process and obtain the highest level of benefits possible as it relates to care at the National Scoliosis Center.
+In a time when insurance coverage is difficult to navigate, we have a dedicated Billing and Insurance Specialist to guide our families/patients through the health insurance process and obtain the highest level of benefits possible as it relates to your care at the National Scoliosis Center.